carlsmith/coffeeshop/docs/publishing.md

 # Publishing

 Once a chit is published as a Gist, you or anyone else can run the script in a shell, as easy as `run clone "98f97a41924ca81c9863"`.
 Doing this **can be dangerous**.
-You are trusting the person who wrote the code not to do bad stuff.
+You're trusting the person who wrote the code not to do bad stuff.

 ## The Gallery